Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $518,467

-Post Falls is one of the most practical and popular places to live in Kootenai County.
-It offers strong commuter convenience, a wide range of subdivisions, access to the Spokane corridor, and a mix of affordability and functionality that appeals to many buyers.
-It is often one of the first communities relocation buyers compare to Coeur d’Alene.
+Post Falls is one of the most practical and popular communities in Kootenai County.
+It offers strong commuter convenience, a wide range of subdivisions, newer housing stock in many areas, and easier access to the Spokane corridor than much of the county.

 Hayden